pankayaraj/Temporal-Attention-Based-MARL/README.md

 ## Description
 ### About
-> This repositiory consist of the implementation for the work on "Multi-Agent Reinforcement Learning in Sparsely Connected Cooperative Environments"
+> This repository includes the corresponding implementation for the work on "Multi-Agent Reinforcement Learning in Sparsely Connected Cooperative Environments"

 ### Abstract